 How can I automatically gate clusters or groups of clusters?

 FlowSOM automatically draws gates around metaclusters in the resulting interactive experiment that is created following run completion.
 However, you can redo the metacluster assignments, gate clusters, or gate files from other non-FlowSOM experiments that have (meta)cluster ID information written in as channels using Cytobank’s Automatic cluster gates functionality.

 How do I merge clusters or metaclusters?

 Use the Automatic cluster gates functionality within the gating interface to specify groups of (meta)clusters that you want to group into one Gate/Population.
 You can combine ranges of (meta)clusters (e.g., 1-5) and/or combinations of non-consecutive (meta)clusters (e.g., 1,5,10).
 You cannot modify an existing gate/population’s definition in terms of (meta)cluster IDs they encompass; but you can delete ones that you want to remake as combinations of different (meta)clusters.

 Why do my results look slightly different when run on the same data set?

-Can I run viSNE or FlowSOM on my FlowSOM-generated files?
+Can I run DR or FlowSOM on my FlowSOM-generated files?

-Yes - we actually recommend running viSNE on your FlowSOM (or vice versa) as means of displaying FlowSOM metaclustering results on a dimensionality reduction map for visualization.
-To do this, you’ll first need to clone the resulting FlowSOM analysis experiment, and then you can run viSNE or FlowSOM on the clone.
+Yes - we actually recommend running DR on your FlowSOM (or vice versa) as means of displaying FlowSOM metaclustering results on a dimensionality reduction map for visualization.
+To do this, you’ll first need to navigate to the DR experiment, and then you can run DR or FlowSOM from that experiment.

 How can I compare groups of samples with FlowSOM?